apache/lucene-jira-archive/migration/README.md

 * migrate all texts in issue descriptions and comments to GitHub; browsing/searching old issues should work fine.
 * extract every issue metadata from Jira and port it to labels or issue descriptions (as plain text).
-* Create links to attachments.
+* create links to attachments.
 * map Jira cross-issue link "LUCENE-xxx" to GitHub issue mention "#yyy".
 * map Jira user ids to GitHub accounts if the mapping is given.
+* set assignee field if the account mapping is given.
 * convert Jira markups to Markdown with parser library.
    * not perfect - there can be many conversion errors